mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 A mid–sized corporation specialising in the extraction of useful chemicals from gas or water suspension, MagnetoDynamics operates a range of facilities across the Marches.
-These include Jovian Atmosphere Processing Units (JAPU), better known as ‘Sky Rigs’.
+These include Jovian Atmosphere Processing Units (JAPU), better known as 'Sky Rigs'.
 The latter are grav–suspended platforms which filter and process the atmosphere of gas giant worlds for various useful chemicals.
 These range from petrochemicals and liquid hydrogen to exotic compounds.
 MagnetoDynamics also operates on a number